raspberrypilearning/retraining-model/en/step_4.md

 ```
 --- /task ---

-You just used that layer type as TensorFlow supplies it, but for the next one you need to take what you know about your data and apply it: because this classifier is deciding between two classes, its output should be two numbers.
+You just used that layer type as TensorFlow supplies it, but for the next one you need to take what you know about your data and apply it: because this classifier has to decide between two classes, its output should be two numbers.
 The higher number will indicate the predicted class.

 --- task ---
 Below the `global_average_layer` add a variable for `prediction_layer`: